S-ecki/DBS_Project/README.md

 `create.sql` includes the _create tables_ statements with Primary/Foreign Key definitions and a handful of other constraints.
 To produce unique PK, I used either _generated as identity_ or a _sequence_ combined with a _trigger_.
 The script also uses a _procedure_ and multiple _views_. <br>
 `drop.sql` deletes all previously created entities on the database, _cascading constraints_ to avoid dependencies. <br>
 `someInserts.sql` was used to test out the tables with some sensible data.
-The actual (high volume of) data is going to be inserted during the next step.
+The actual volume data is going to be inserted during the next step.

 ## Java + JDBC